Axiom-208/backend/README.md

 - [ ] Develop functions to generate authentication tokens
 - [ ] Integrate the database to store video data
 - [ ] Make sure that if a parent is deleted in the database, then the child is also deleted (e.g. deleting a course deletes the associated module)
+- [ ] Add a results attribute to the quizzes entity, to store the results of each quiz
 ### Feature Implementation
 - [ ] Implement video creation functionality
 - [ ] Integrate video creation with an API endpoint